winglang/wing/docs/04-reference/wingsdk-api.md

 The path to a state file which will track all synthesized files.

 If a
-statefile is not specified, we won't be able to remove extrenous files.
+statefile is not specified, we won't be able to remove extraneous files.

 ---